muhhae/portfolio/src/content/blog/first-post.md

 ---
-title: 'First post'
+title: 'How I create this website using Astro.js'
-description: 'Lorem ipsum dolor sit amet'
+description: ''
-pubDate: 'Jul 08 2022'
+pubDate: 'Mar 09 2024'
 heroImage: '/blog-placeholder-3.jpg'
 ---